tsgates/arch-wiki-markdown/wiki/Pacman.md

     $ pacman -Ql package_name

 For packages not installed, use pkgfile.

+To verify the presence of the files installed by a package:

+    $ pacman -Qk package_name

+Passing the k flag twice will perform a more thorough check.

 One can also query the database to know which package a file in the file system belongs to: